 GREATEST TT TEAMS: SMITHS RACING

-The Smiths Racing team have taken competition at the Isle of Man TT Races to new heights in recent years.
-We document their journey from budding newcomers in 2014 to one of the Greatest TT Teams of the Modern Era.
+The Smiths Racing team have taken competition at the TT Races to new heights.
+We document their journey to one of the Greatest Modern Era TT Teams.

 One of the largest construction and waste management companies in the South West of the UK, the Smiths Gloucester Group has been owned and run by the Smith family since the business began in 1982.
 And while their bread and butter may include skip and plant hire, they also happen to be some of the most passionate and enthusiastic supporters of motorcycle racing – and the Isle of Man TT Races.